knyghty/carrick.eu/content/pages/home.rst

 carbon-intensive way possible.

 I'm a semi-regular contributor to Django, and occasionally to other open source projects.
-I sometimes coach for Django Girls workshops (pandemic permitting), and I still don't feel like I'm doing enough.
+I run the Django Discord server, serve on the DSF board and Accessibility Team, sometimes coach for Django Girls workshops, and I still don't feel like I'm doing enough.

 .. _blog: /blog/
 .. _CV: /cv/